dgis/emu48android/ReadMe.txt

 CHANGES

-Version 2.7 (2024-06-XX)
+Version 2.7 (2024-06-12)

 - Updated source code with Emu48 version 1.65+.
 This new version improve the serial communication.
-- Attempt to fix haptic feedback with Android 13 (API deprecation).
+- Fix haptic feedback with Android 12 (API deprecation).
-- Patch the ROM files to prevent the calculator to sleep (Fix #22).
+- Patch the ROM files to prevent the calculator to sleep, but not for HP 48gII/49G/50g (Fix #22).
 - Fix a potential crash about the permission to access the files.
 - Require at least Android 5.0 (4.4 previously).
-BUG: In Emu48 with HP49 FlashCard, click on Android RECENT button, and comes back in the APP -> we lost the FlashCard!

 Version 2.6 (2022-08-19)